-Archaeological evidence dates Poltava from the 8th to the 9th century, although the first documentary reference is from 1174, when the settlement was known as Ltava.
+According to archaeological evidence, Poltava was founded in the 8th-9th century.
+But the first documented evidence is from 1174, when the settlement was known as Ltava.

-At that time it was ruled by the Lithuanian Princedom.
-Destroyed by the Tatars in the early 13th century, it was a center of a Cossack regiment by the 17th century.
+At that time, it was ruled by the Lithuanian Princedom.
+Destroyed by the Tatars in the early 13th century, it was the center of the Cossack regiment by the 17th century.

 According to Lyublin union of 1569, Poltava was ruled by Poland.
 In the chronicle of 1641, it was called a town.
 In the 17th century, the Magdeburg Law was adopted in Poltava.

 In 1709, Peter I the Great defeated Charles XII of Sweden in the Battle of Poltava.
 Charles XII besieged the town for three months before the battle.